 The mixed-ability classroom is the norm in the United Arab Emirates, but an English teacher new to the country may be shocked at just how broad that range of abilities is.
-It is not uncommon to have a few students, who, despite vast exposure to English in school, still cannot properly write their own names in the language.
+It is not uncommon to have a few students who still cannot properly write their own names in the language despite vast exposure to English in school.

-Very rarely do you find students who are solidly proficient in English.
-ESL teachers around the Arab world frequently note that while their students may be able to speak English at a satisfactory BICS level.
-And understand when spoken to them.
-The majority have great difficulty with reading and writing in the language.
+Very rarely do you find students who are highly proficient in English.
+ESL teachers around the Arab world frequently note that while their students may be able to speak English at a satisfactory BICS level and understand when spoken to them, the majority have great difficulty with reading and writing in the language.

-I offer here some observations and considerations informed from what I’ve learned through my five years of experience in an Emirati classroom with ADEC and ADVETI, my background as an Arabic language learner, and the 250-hour TESOL Diploma I completed with OnTESOL.
+In this blog, I focus on some of the difficulties a teacher may encounter teaching writing skills in Emirati schools.
+I offer some observations and considerations informed from what I’ve learned through my ten years of experience in an Emirati classroom with ADEC and ADVETI, my background as an Arabic language learner, and the TESOL certification I completed with OnTESOL.

 For English teachers interested in delving deeper into the matter of teaching writing skills to Arab students, this article focuses on orthographic and spelling considerations, lexical and grammatical interference, and rhetorical and syntactical structures.